CavojovaEmma/custom-woocommerce-product-note/README.md

 Key features of the plugin:
 * **Product-Specific Notes:** Adds a customizable (more info below) textarea on each product page and cart page, allowing customers to write a note when selecting a product (e.g., for custom requests or variations).
-* **AJAX Cart Editing:** Customers can easily edit their product note directly from the cart without needing to reload the page, enhancing user experience and efficiency.
+* **AJAX Cart Editing:** Customers can easily edit (or add, or remove) their product note directly from the cart without needing to reload the page, enhancing user experience and efficiency.
 * **Order Item Meta Storage:** The note is saved with the product as part of the order item's metadata when the order is placed.
 * **Email Integration:** The product note is included in the order confirmation email sent to the customer,